List on Bids44 →

 Essential Checks

-- Check manufacturing date: Locate the sticker inside the fridge or at the back.
-Note the manufacturing date, not just the purchase date.
-This tells you the true age of the components.
+3. Inspect the manufacturing date: Find the sticker (usually inside the fridge or at the back) and note the manufacturing month and year.
+This is the true age.

 Insider Checks

-THE FRIDGE DOOR SEAL TEST: This is your first line of defense.
-Take a thin sheet of paper or a currency note and close the fridge door on it, half in, half out.
-Then, try to pull the paper out.
-If it slides out with little to no resistance, the door gasket is worn out and letting cold air escape.
-This means the compressor works overtime, your electricity bill goes up by ₹500-₹1,000/month, and food spoils faster.
-Replacing a single door gasket costs ₹500-₹1,500, but most people never check it.
+THE FRIDGE DOOR SEAL TEST.
+This is the easiest and most critical test.
+Take a rupee note or a thin piece of paper, close it in the fridge door (half in, half out).
+Try to pull it out.
+If it slides out easily, the rubber gasket is worn and letting cold air escape.
+This means the compressor works overtime, your electricity bill spikes, and food spoils faster.
+A new gasket costs ₹1,000-₹2,000 to replace, but if missed, you’re looking at higher running costs for years.

 Common Scams to Watch For (India 2026)